brainkok/server-header-retriever/README.md

 ~~~

 Usage:
-Create a text file with the websites for which you want to retrieve the server header, each website on a new line.
+1. Create a text file with the websites for which you want to retrieve the server and x-powered-by header, each website on a new line.
-Run the script in the terminal and pass the text file as an argument:
+2. Run the script, execute the following command in a terminal:
 ~~~
-python3 server-header-retriever.py <filename>.txt
+python script.py <filename>.txt [--version-only]
 ~~~
-The script will then retrieve the server header with version number for each website in the text file and print it to the terminal.
-If it is not possible to connect to a website or the header does not contain a version number, the header will not be printed.
+Where <filename>.txt is the name of the text file containing a list of websites, and --version-only is an optional argument that determines whether only the version of the server software should be displayed in the output.

 Note:
 The script removes "http://" or "https://" from the URL before connecting to the server.